 Now, nobody on this earth knows all things.
 We are all growing:

 2 Peter 3:18.

 Also, we all come from different backgrounds.
 So there are always going

-to be differences between individual believers if you look hard enough.
+to be differences between individual believers if we look hard enough.

 However, there is finally only one objective truth, and major doctrines

 such as heaven and hell, the deity of Christ etc. are very important to

 a knowledge of, if we are to understand what salvation to eternal life

 is all about.
 Coming to a knowledge of the truth is vital:

 to be saved, and to come unto the